BYVoid/distribox/README.md

 * Sharing documents within small groups
 * Synchronizing personal files between multiple PCs

 The first step is to implement the architecture of Distribox.
-The two main aspects are reliable P2P communication based on gossip protocol and file multiversion controlling.
+The two main components are reliable P2P communication based on gossip protocol and file multiversion controlling.
 Functionalities we plan to implement first are listed below:

 * Online nodes detection
 * Version list propagation